scala/docs.scala-lang/_overviews/scala3-contribution/procedures-navigation.md

 Say you have a certain [type][types] assigned to a [Denotation] and you would like to know why it is that specific type.
 The type of a denotation is defined by `var myInfo: Type`, and can be assigned multiple times.
-In this case, knowing the creation site of that `Type`, as described above, is not useful; instead, we need to know the *assignment* (not *creation*) site.
+In this case, knowing the creation site of that `Type`, as described above, is not useful; instead, you need to know the *assignment* (not *creation*) site.

 This is done similarly to how you trace the creation site.
 Conceptually, you need to create a proxy for that variable that will log every write operation to it.
 Practically, if you are trying to trace the assignments to a variable `myInfo` of type `Type`, first, rename it to `myInfo_debug`.
 Then, insert the following at the same level as that variable: